Cocoa production in Samoa: German colonial period

 Map of the Samoan Islands with present-day political boundaries.
 German Samoa eventually became the Independent State of Samoa.

 The Second Samoan Civil War resulted in the partition of the Samoan Islands between Germany and the United States, and the exit of the British, who had previously opposed the import of Chinese labor.
 In 1903, Wilhelm Solf, the governor of German Samoa, approved the first wave of indentured workers from China, arranged and promoted by the Prussian planter Richard Deeken.
 By 1914, a total of 3,868 Chinese workers had been recruited.
 The German colonial administration encouraged foreign planters, including remaining Britons, to hire Chinese workers.
-However, Chinese workers complained of physical abuse and arbitrary wage cuts, particularly on Deeken's plantations.

-A worker named Cheng Wing sent a letter to his uncle in Hong Kong, who publicly displayed a poster on his behalf alleging Chinese workers in Samoa had been hit, kicked, and caned, with ten men dying from their abuse.
-Chinese officials launched two investigations with scathing conclusions, and the Chinese consul to Samoa formally protested, saying the Chinese were "laborers and not slaves".
+The Chinese workers, as well as their Pacific Islander colleagues, complained of physical abuse and arbitrary wage cuts, particularly on Deeken's plantations.
+A worker named Cheng Wing sent a letter to his uncle in British Hong Kong, who publicly displayed a poster on his behalf alleging Chinese workers in Samoa had been hit, kicked, and caned, with ten men dying from their abuse.
+In 1908, the Chinese government sent two officials, Lin Shu Fen and then Lin Jun Chao, to investigate labor conditions on plantations employing Chinese workers.
+Lin Shu Fen's report confirmed the most extreme abuses.
+Lin Jun Chao meanwhile wrote to the then acting governor Erich Schultz-Ewerth, recommending, among other things, an end to private floggings and the requirement that Chinese workers wear a brass identification badge (the former was accepted by Schultz-Ewerth).
 Deeken was never punished for his treatment of his workers, but hundreds of Chinese did consequently leave Samoa, and Deeken's cocoa plantations suffered a net loss by 1913 in comparison to DHPG's, which employed New Guineans.
 By the end of German rule over Samoa in 1914, the islands had 2,184 Chinese and 877 Melanesian indentured workers.